 From a longevity perspective, around the home, caulk should be applied to areas that risk damage or problems related to airflow, water exposure, and bugs.

-- Airflow: If there are gaps between window trims or moldings around doorways, you could be letting air pass in and out of the home and have difficulty regulating temperature.
+• Airflow: If gaps between window trims or moldings around doorways exist, you could be allowing air to pass in and out of the home and have difficulty regulating temperature.
 In cold months, you could be wasting heat.

-- Water: Preventing water from entering the home is also important to minimize damage and potential mildew or rot.
-Keeping tight seals with grout in small and narrow joints is especially important because these areas often go unnoticed but could lead to greater problems over time.
+• Water: Preventing water from entering the home is also essential to minimize damage and potential mildew or rot.
+Keeping tight seals with grout in small and narrow joints is especially important because these areas often go unnoticed but could lead to more significant problems over time.
 The same principles are applied in the desire to keep bugs out (Source: Lowe’s).

-- Pests: You not only have to worry about external water and damage, but also consider internal gaps and cracks as well.
-Using caulk in bathrooms, showers, sinks, and toilets is important to keep water from damaging your bathroom and kitchen areas.
+• Pests: You not only have to worry about external water and damage but also consider internal gaps and cracks as well.
+Using caulk in bathrooms, showers, sinks, and toilets is essential to keep water from damaging your bathroom and kitchen areas.
 This can prevent leaks and damage to other surfaces that are often in contact with water.

 Applying Sanded and Unsanded Caulk Successfully